-These two-person or three-person boats are used by the Learn-to-Sail Program, Junior Race Team, Race Team, Adult and Private Lessons, and Monday/Thursday Racing.
+These two to three person boats are used by the Learn-to-Sail Program, Race Team, Adult and Private Lessons, and Thursday night Dinghy Racing.

-420s are a scaled-down version of the 470 used in the Olympics, are fast, stable, responsive, and versatile.
-They are by far the most used double-handed training boat in the world, and are the core of virtually all junior sailing programs in the United States, as well as the most-used boat in High School and Collegiate sailing.
+420s are the scaled-down version of the 470 which is used in the Olympics.
+420s are fast, stable, responsive, and versatile.
+They are the most used double-handed training boat in the world, and are the core of virtually all junior sailing programs in the United States.
+420s are also the most-used boat in High School and Collegiate sailing.

 Club 420s (7 in the LTS fleet)